vinayakanataraj/linuxMintEssentialSetup/readme.md

+Clone this repository.

-1. Navigate to the directory containing the "setup.sh" file.
+Navigate to the directory containing the "setup.sh" file.

-2. run the command:
+run the command:
         ./setup.sh

-3. Provide your password
+Provide your password

-4. Wait for the setup to finish (patiently)
+Wait for the setup to finish (patiently)